DnD 5e - Wizard Subclass Breakdown

 - : Taking a creature out of a fight for a turn is great, but Constitution saves tend to be high, and the effect only lasts until the end of your next turn so you're giving up your Action on your turn to possibly deny the target their own turn.
 It's a fine trade if your party outnumbers your enemies, but if you're outnumbered you should be fireballing things rather than trading turns with a single enemy.

-- : There are two ways to use this: you can have an ally cast a spell which typically affects the caster so that you can share powerful effects like Shadow Blade, or you can use it to let another creature cast a spell for you so that you can get an extra spell off in a hurry.
-If you want the latter, a familiar is a fantastic choice.
+- You can use it to let another creature cast a spell for you so that you can get an extra spell off in a hurry.
+A familiar is a fantastic choice in this case.
 They're prohibited from making attacks, but nothing stops them from casting Fireball.

 - : Rerolls are great, but they're still a roll.
 Take the risk out of it and just decide that a roll succeeds or fails.
 The cost is high, however, and it gets worse the more times you use this in a day.
-Exhaustion rarely comes up, so it's usually not a problem, but the one time you encounter an enemy which inflicts Exhaustion you're in serious trouble if you've used this at all that day.
+Few creatures can give you levels of exhaustion, so it's usually not a problem, but the one time you encounter an enemy which inflicts Exhaustion you're in serious trouble if you've used this at all that day.
+Also avoid things like starving, sleep deprivation, and forced marches.
+Dying at level 14 because you're tired is hardly the way you want to go out.

 Graviturgy is a really cool concept, but the abilities are simply too situational and difficult to use to make it effective.
-The only reliably useful ability is Event Horizon, which you get once per day starting at level 14, and even then it's incredibly dangerous to use because you need to be so close to your enemies.
+The only reliably useful ability is Event Horizon, which you get once per day starting at level 14, and even then it's incredibly dangerous to use because you need to be so close to your enemies and because it doesn't exclude your allies.

 The Graviturgy Magic subclass gains access to the Dunamancy spell list.
 See my Dunamancy Spell List Breakdown for guidance on Dunamancy spells.

 - : Situational.
-Your allies might enjoy the extra speed from time to time, and Advantage on Strength checks is great for allies who are grappling, but the 1-minute duration and Concentration requirement mean that you can usually find something better to do with a cantrip.
-Still, you can use it as often as you like, which is nice.
+Your allies might enjoy the extra speed from time to time, and Advantage on Strength checks is great for allies who are grappling, but the 1-minute duration and Concentration requirement mean that you can usually find something better to do.
+Still, you can use it as often as you like and there's no save, which is great if your allies like to Shove or Grapple.

 - : 5 ft. of positioning is occasionally very useful.
-Since this is forced movement, it doesn't provoke Opportunity Attacks, so you can use this to cast a spell on yourself or an ally to move the target out of melee without provoking an opportunity attack.
+Since this is forced movement, it doesn't provoke Opportunity Attacks, so you can use this to cast a spell on yourself or an ally to move the target out of melee without provoking an opportunity attacks, and potentially breaking grapples.
 Tragically, it only applies when you cast the spell so you can't repeatedly reposition targets to keep them inside areas of effect.
+This also doesn't specify which directions you can move the target, so theoretically you could move targets 5 feet into the air to force them into conveniently-positioned effects like Wall of Fire.

 - : There aren't many options which can force enemies to fall, so either you need to really like Reverse Gravity and Gravity Sinkhole, or your DM likes to put a lot of pits and cliffs on the map.
 Regardless, it's at most 10d10 damage per day (assuming you can somehow cause falling damage on 5 separate rounds) and you have to spend your Reaction to activate it each time, meaning that you don't have your Reaction for Shield or Absorb Elements.

 - : A great area control effect hampered only by the fact that you need to be in the middle of it.
-With a radius of just 30 ft., you're easily within reach for attacks and abilities with an sort of range, and since you need to concentrate on this if you take damage you might lost your signature feature for the day.
-Fortunately, this doesn't appear to care about cover, so you can do things like casting Stone Shape to erect a waist-high cylinder for cover then lie prone inside it to impose Disadvantage on ranged attacks against you.
+With a radius of just 30 feet, you're easily within reach for attacks and abilities with any sort of range, and since you need to Concentrate on this, if you take damage you might lost your signature feature for the day.
+Fortunately, this doesn't appear to care about cover, so you can do things like casting Stone Shape or Wall of Ice to erect a dome over yourself for cover, then lie prone inside it to impose Disadvantage on ranged attacks against you.
+If cover isn't a option, try to keep moving enemies at bay by hitting them with things like Thunderclap to push them away or Ray of Frost to reduce their speed.
+Even Earth Thremor may be useful, as knocking targets prone forces them to spend half their speed to stand.

 If you want to collect every wizard spell every published (like me), Order of the Scribes is a great choice.
 They get some unique capabilities to address many challenges commonly faced while adventuring, but they're not focused on any one small part of wizardry.
 Rather, Order of the Scribes is a sort of generic wizard subclass that emphasizes, complements, and celebrates some of the best things about being a wizard (like collecting all of the spells).